micmejia/bible-dump/NKJV/2 Kings/2 Kgs 7.md

 ###### 1
 Then Elisha said, "Hear the word of the Lord.
-Thus says the Lord: 'Tomorrow about this time a [^a]seah of fine flour _shall be sold_ for a shekel, and two seahs of barley for a shekel, at the gate of Samaria.' "
+Thus says the Lord: 'Tomorrow about this time a seah of fine flour _shall be sold_ for a shekel, and two seahs of barley for a shekel, at the gate of Samaria.' "

 ###### 2
 So an officer on whose hand the king leaned answered the man of God and said, "Look, _if_ the Lord would make windows in heaven, could this thing be?"
 And he said, "In fact, you shall see _it_ with your eyes, but you shall not eat of it." ## The Syrians Flee